Payop/payop-api-doc/withdrawal.md

 ### Mass (batch) withdrawal requests

 Only batch withdrawal request available using API.
+You can create **1** or more withdrawal using batch request.

 **Endpoint**: https://payop.com/v1/withdrawals/create-mass